 Played by: Richard Green (The Magician), Cori Glazer (Blue-Haired Woman) Rebekah Del Rio (As Herself)

 - Author Avatar: The Magician's words carry meaning that seem to come straight from the mouth of the director.

-- Beard of Evil: While calling the magician/MC in Club Silencio "evil" is a bit of a stretch, he's still pretty creepy.
+- Beard of Evil: While calling the Magician "evil" is a bit of a stretch, he's still pretty creepy.